 Find out if your roaster manufacturer, green bean supplier, and so on has a YouTube channel.
 Take Behmor, maker of the 1600 Plus home roaster: it has a whole series dedicated to instructional videos in both English and Spanish.
 Their channel also features useful videos from other people.
 And another great option is the green bean supplier Sweet Maria’s Coffee, which uploads videos about roasting, production, and green beans.

 Mill City Roasters

-This channel belongs to a commercial coffee roaster in Minneapolis, U.S. and is a great educational source.
+This channel belongs to a commercial coffee roaster manufactuer that is dedicated to improving specialty coffee quality through education and training.
 Joe Marrocco and Dave, two respected roasters in the industry, publish monthly videos targeted towards professional roasters.
 Each video is highly detailed, accessible, and technically sound.

 Looking for more videos?
 You can also check out PDG’s Video category.

 Taking in the aroma of freshly roasted beans.
 Credit: Morrow Coffee

 There are several writers who have not only taken coffee roasting to the next level but generously shared their knowledge with readers.
 These ones are a good place to begin: